Mariiiiooooo/WFDA/README.md

-# Wavelet
-Code of WaveletNet for UOD
+# WFDA: Wavelet-based Frequency Decomposition and Aggregation for Underwater Object Detect